 - Response – students’ understanding of historical and cultural context, their ability to make connections and integrate artistic ideas across the curriculum, and their ability to analyze, evaluate, and respond to others’ artistic expression

-The Arts Program at Chesapeake Academy begins with the earliest learners in Pre-K 3 & 4.
-In Early Childhood, students explore artistic expression with a variety of media.
+The Arts Program at Chesapeake Academy begins with our earliest learners in Pre-K 3 & 4.
+In Early Childhood, students explore artistic expression through a variety of media.
 Pre-K instruction in visual and performing arts occurs in the classroom as a natural part of the learning environment.
-Pre-K 3 & 4 students learn and practice rhythm, hand instruments, and musical patterns in the classroom as well as in weekly music class.
+In a separate weekly music class, Pre-K 3 & 4 students learn and practice rhythm, hand instruments, and musical patterns in the classroom as well as in weekly music class.

-In Lower School, students begin to develop a breadth to their understanding of the Arts in history and culture.
+In Lower School, students begin to develop a greater understanding of the Arts in history and culture.
 Students have visual art, music, and performance in weekly co-curricular classes, with principles of visual art, performance, digital and media arts, and music also integrated in the academic classroom classrooms.
 In addition to learning important contributors and movements within the Arts, students integrate artistic creation with other academic disciplines as a way to analyze, explain, and present ideas.
-Through recorder instruction, students learn to read musical notes and create simple compositions.
+Through recorder instruction beginning in third grade, students learn to read musical notes and create simple compositions.
 Students learn how to use digital media to create simple CAD models, digital soundscapes, and visual art.
 Weekly performance classes develop student acting skills, comfort with presenting information publicly, and the ability to plan and stage a performance.

 At 5th grade, students apply their knowledge of the Arts to create a cohesive, multimedia project.
 The 5th grade Arts project exploring the theme of Transition, is completed in stages throughout the year and culminates in a public presentation of the work as part of the Annual Art Show in the spring.